 They discuss how the frequency of posterior-positioned babies has increased, and that this is mostly because of our lifestyle.
 Unlike the 1960s, we may spend much of our leisure time relaxing in an armchair, more time travelling in cars, and labour-saving devices have eliminated the need for physical work for many.
 Women will often work late in their pregnancy, sitting at a desk in front of a computer.
 If you like drive your SUV car into the woods, Supercheap Catalogue can help you with the accessories.

 Plus when you sit in an armchair, your knees are usually higher than your hips and this causes the weight of the baby’s spine to swing around towards your back.
 However if you change your posture during the last six weeks of pregnancy you may be able to change the position of your baby.
 The worst that can happen from this focus on posture is that your baby’s position remains unchanged, but your backache is substantially relieved.

-Activities that will help get the best position for baby are:
+8 activities that will help get the best position for baby

 - Watching TV on a dining chair, even turning the chair around and leaning over the back